watthem/matthewhendricks.net/resume/cv.md

 - Managed product development cycle for Algorithmic trading product including prototyping designs, quality testing, documentation, and coordinating mass production.

-- Deployed enhanced product features and optimized implementation for use in trading strategies including Cryptocurrency, Forex, Futures, Stocks, and other commodities.
+- Deployed enhanced product features and optimized implementation for trading strategies, including Cryptocurrency, Forex, Futures, Stocks, and other commodities.

 - Communicated with staff, partners, and customers to understand specific system requirements for development of a C# desktop application.

-- Documented design specifications, installation and end-user operational instructions, and developer documentation for custom .NET library.
+- Documented design specifications, installation and end-user operational instructions, and developer documentation for public .NET library.

 - Contributed core product C# code updates in Git repository, JIRA, and Visual Studio IDE while publishing technical content for audience of customers.